Laura And Her Violin

 I teach violin, viola, and music theory online and in-person on the Upper West Side of Manhattan.
 After many years of working exclusively with children, I’ve since leaned in to my love for adult and senior learners.
 I believe in helping my students not just learn to play music, but to find the ways that music can make their life better beyond the moments when their instrument is in their hand.

-To study with me, you can book with me directly here or through LessonFace, where I host my group theory classes.
+To study with me, you can book lessons and by-donation practice sessions directly here or through LessonFace, where I host my group theory classes.